esneider/ctrlp-action.vim/README.md

-# Vim recipies for humans
+# Vim recipes for humans

 ## What?

-`ctrlp-how` exposes common commands and use cases in natural language.
+`ctrlp-recipes` exposes common commands and use cases in natural language.

 Never again lose time and focus in googling commands you'll